-The Video Game Voters Network is a place for American gamers to organize and defend against threats to video games by registering to vote and letting Congress know how important this issue is to the community.
-Without a critical mass of adult video game players who are registered to vote and willing to stand firmly behind their games, politicians will continue to fire criticism at games and game players in order to score easy points for their political campaigns.
+Since 2012, the Video Game Voters Network (VGVN) has been a place for American gamers to organize and defend against threats to video games.
+We know that without a critical mass of adult video gamers who are registered to vote and willing to stand firmly behind the games they love, politicians will continue to fire criticism at video games and gamers in order to score easy points for their political campaigns.